ooni/license/content/Readme.md

 All you need to do is copy and paste this snippet on the website:

 ```
-© 2019 by Open Observatory of Network Interference (OONI), The Tor Project<br/>
+© 2020 by Open Observatory of Network Interference (OONI)

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 ```